MikeGonzaBar/NowPlaying/API/README.md

 - Python 3.10 or higher
 - pip (Python package manager)
 - A virtual environment tool (e.g., `venv` or `virtualenv`)
+- PostgreSQL (optional, SQLite is configured by default)

 ## Installation